There may be affiliate links in this post. Read my disclosure policy to learn more.

 Blarney Castle in County Cork

 Although the interior of the medieval castle has largely fallen into ruin, the castle’s tall fortified exterior rises strikingly from the County Cork countryside on the outskirts of the small town of Blarney.
 Many legends surround the stone’s origins and how it became lodged in the side of Blarney Castle.
-The one thing we know for certain is that visitors have flocked to the castle for over two hundred years to peck the stone, believing they’ll walk away with the gift of blarney . . . that is, eloquence.
+The one thing we know for sure is that visitors have flocked to the castle for over two hundred years to peck the stone, believing they’ll walk away with the gift of blarney . . . that is, eloquence.

 Lough Eske Castle